Barbara Stanwyck: Television career

 The Western television series The Big Valley, which was broadcast on ABC from 1965 to 1969, made Stanwyck one of the most popular actresses on television, winning her another Emmy.
 She was billed in the series' opening credits as Miss Barbara Stanwyck for her role as Victoria, the widowed matriarch of the wealthy Barkley family.

 In 1983, Stanwyck won an Emmy for The Thorn Birds, her third such award.
-In 1985, she made three guest appearances in the primetime soap opera Dynasty prior to the launch of its short-lived spinoff series The Colbys, in which she starred alongside Charlton Heston, Stephanie Beacham, and Katharine Ross.
+In 1985, she made three guest appearances in the primetime soap opera Dynasty prior to the launch of its short-lived spin-off series The Colbys, in which she starred alongside Charlton Heston, Stephanie Beacham, and Katharine Ross.
 Unhappy with the experience, Stanwyck remained with the series for only the first season, and her role as Constance Colby Patterson was her last.
 Earl Hamner Jr., former producer of The Waltons, was rumored to have initially wanted Stanwyck for the role of Angela Channing in the 1980s soap opera Falcon Crest, and she turned it down, with the role going to her friend Jane Wyman, but Hamner assured Wyman that it was only a rumor.